 Out-of-Hospital Do-Not-Resuscitate (DNR)

-An Out-of-Hospital DNR Order allows you to refuse certain life-sustaining treatments in any setting outside of a hospital.
-Among these settings are Home Health, Hospice, Nursing Homes, Ambulances, and Hospital emergency rooms.
+An Out-of-Hospital DNR order allows you to refuse certain life-sustaining treatments in any setting outside of a hospital.
+These settings can include home health, hospice, nursing homes, ambulances, and hospital emergency rooms.
 This Advance Directive must be issued in conjunction with your attending physician and signed by two witnesses on an orange sheet of paper.

-Another type of Advance Directive deals with mental hospital treatment only.
 A Declaration for Mental Health Treatment allows you to tell healthcare providers your choices for mental health treatment, in the event that you become incapacitated.
 It applies to mental hospital treatment only.

 If you become unable to make your own healthcare decisions and do not have a legal guardian or someone designated under a Medical Power of Attorney, then certain family members and others can make medical treatment decisions on your behalf.